The Android Platform Security Model (2023): Introduction

-While the multi-party model has implicitly informed architecture and design of the Android platform from the beginning, it has been refined and extended based on experience gathered from past releases.
-This paper aims to both document the Android security model and determine its implications in the context of ecosystem constraints and historical developments.
-Specifically, we make the following contributions:
+The goal of this paper is to document the Android security model, development, and implementation over time, with special consideration to the Android ecosystem's constraints and unique history.
+While the multi-party authorization model has implicitly informed the architecture and design of the Android platform from the beginning, it has been refined and extended based on experience gathered from subsequent releases.
+Our hope is that this work will serve as a canonical resource on Android's security posture, providing insight for both researchers and the general public.